RajeshKanti/CryptoTracker/README.md

 # CryptoTracker
-It's a SwiftUI Crypto App to track cryptos.
+It's a SwiftUI Crypto App to track cryptos for my SwiftUI learning purpose.